IMPORTANT INFORMATION...

 Hikers participating in the Tankwa Caminos must understand that this hike is intended as a retreat from their daily routines and society.
 The objective is to immerse oneself in the spirit of the "Great Trek" through the Tankwa Karoo as soon as possible.

 Previous Camino hikers have earnestly requested that contact with the outside world be limited as much as possible.
 Therefore, no visitors or support vehicles, except those provided by the Tankwa Camino team, are permitted on the trail.
-In case of an emergency, we maintain radio contact with the emergency control station in Calvinia.
+In an emergency, we maintain radio contact with the emergency control station in Calvinia.

 Are there any camp rules to follow?